 And so the media is kind of trying to play hide the ball there a little bit by acting like Nunes should be walking over his memo to Rosenstein.

-Isn't the House investigating, you know, what's gone on at the FBI and the DOJ?
+Isn't the House investigating what's gone on at the FBI and the DOJ?

-And I'm I'm not I'm not accusing the the attorney general of anything, but in other words, what has happened within the highest ranks, Loretta Lynch and maybe before her Eric Holder, but certainly Comey and Strzok and Page and McCabe and Rosenstein themselves.
+And I'm not accusing the Attorney General of anything, but in other words, what has happened within the highest ranks, Loretta Lynch, and maybe before her, Eric Holder, but certainly Comey and Strzok and Page and McCabe and Rosenstein themselves.

 Exactly.

-I mean, I i it it hide an expectation that there's some things in there they're trying to hide.
+I mean, it heightened expectations that there's some things in there they're trying to hide.

 Well, that's what I want to know.

-Did he extend this Pfizer warrant that was predicated on a on a phony Hillary Clinton Russian propaganda never confirmed dossier?
+Did he extend this FISA warrant that was predicated on a phony Hillary Clinton Russian propaganda never confirmed dossier?

 In other words, if Rosenstein did that, that's outrageous because before he extends it beyond the 90 days, doesn't he have an obligation to verify it?